 Foreign Direct Investment in Nigeria

-Foreign Direct Investments enables the growth of any economy, and Nigeria is the third host economy for FDI in Africa after Egypt and Ethiopia.
-This is because Nigeria offers a significant amount of natural resources, low cost of labour, an advantageous taxation system and a partially privatized economy.
+Foreign Direct Investments enable the growth of any economy, and Nigeria is the third host economy for FDI in Africa after Egypt and Ethiopia.
+This is because Nigeria offers a significant amount of natural resources, a low cost of labour, an advantageous taxation system and a partially privatized economy.

 Under the Federal Ministry of Industry, Trade and Investment, Nigeria intend to diversify its economy by creating a competitive manufacturing sector.
 The effect of this is that it opens Nigeria to more investors as they now become producers and not just consumers.
 This will eventually boost economic growth and facilitate integration into global value chains.